wavebeem/wavebeem.com/src/drafts/making-a-theme-selector.md

 ---
+title: |
-title: "Making a theme selector"
+  Making a theme selector
+description: |
-description: "How to make a theme selector for your website"
+  How to make a theme selector for your website, and why you might want to have more than one theme.
 tags:
   - "programming"
   - "javascript"
+  - "css"
   - "web"
   - "web_components"
 ---